Enhanced Data Transfer

 isRelu |

-Whether linear rectification can be performed during data movement.
+Whether to perform on-the-fly ReLU operation.
 When deqValue is configured, if this parameter is set to true, the ReLU flag of deqValue is updated to 1.
 If this parameter is set to false, the ReLU flag is not modified.
-When deqTensorAddr is configured, the ReLU flag in the element of the dequantized parameter vector does not take effect, and the value of isRelu takes effect.
-If only isRelu is configured and no quantization parameters are configured (that is, deqValue is set to DEQ_NONE), the supported data type combinations of src and dst are {half, half}, {float, float}, {int32_t, int32_t}, and {float, half}.
-If both isRelu and quantization parameters are configured, refer to Table 5 to obtain the supported data type combinations. |
+When deqTensorAddr is configured, the ReLU flag in the dequantization parameter vector element does not take effect.
+The value of isRelu is used.
+If only isRelu is configured and the quantization parameter is not configured (that is, deqValue is set to DEQ_NONE), the following combinations of data types of src and dst are supported: {half, half}, {float, float}, {int32_t, int32_t}, and {float, half}.
+If both isRelu and quantization parameters are configured, see Table 5 for the supported data type combinations. |

 padMode |